ki-editor/ki-editor/docs/src/core-concepts.md

 Unlike Emacs and Vim, Ki took this approach to the extreme, literally everything is an editor, including prompt and completion dropdown.

-[^1]: Vim, Neovim, Kakoune and Helix.
-[^2]: For example, in Vim, `p` means paste, but to paste in prompt use `ctrl+r` instead.
-[^3]: For example, in the [Helix's File Explorer PR](https://github.com/helix-editor/helix/pull/5768), every movement, including scrolling was reimplemented, although they were implemented in the Editor component.

 ## 3. Minimal configurations

 Part of the reason why Ki was created is due to the configuration nightmare that I have been through when using Neovim for the past 4 years.